PatriciaJRT/Instrumentation-Amplifier-for-Electrocardiogram-Signal-Adquisition/README.md

 ## How it works
 An Instrumentation Amplifier (IA) is a circuit that can extract low-level low-frequency differential signals that are embedded in high-level common noise signals.
 This IA’s ability is due to the value of the Common Mode Rejection Ratio (CMRR) is very high; the CMRR must be grater than 120 dB.
 So that, IAs are widely used in biomedical applications, specifically as an analog front-end for electrocardiogram (ECG) data acquisition.

 Figure 1 shows how the designed IA must be connected as a 3 leads configuration to a human patient to obtain the unfiltered version of the ECG.

+## How it works
+Figure 2 shows the top-level bock diagram of the IA with all the inputs an outputs that can be accessed as well as all the hardware thar is needed to perform the CMRR measurements.
+The purpose of each pin is described as follows: